PawichayaS/pABR/README.md

 To create sounds, we use the Create_pABR_Sounds function located in the Python folder.
 The input variables are detailed in the comments.
 After executing the function, we call it to generate the results.

-To analyze recorded sounds, we use the functions Extract_Signal_And_Noise.ipynb and Analyze_Signal_And_Noise.
+To analyze recorded sounds, we use the functions Extract_Signal_And_Noise and Analyze_Signal_And_Noise.

 To understand how these functions are utilized for analysis, refer to the example dataset.
 See the Example_Script.